astronomer/docs/astro/cli/astro-organization.md

 This command includes five subcommands:

 - `astro organization user list`: List all users in your Organization.
 - `astro organization user invite`: Invite a new user to your Astronomer Organization.
-The CLI prompts you for the user's email.
 - `astro organization user update`: Update a user's Organization role.
 - `astro organization list`: View a list of Organizations that you can access on Astro.
 Only the Organizations you have been invited to by a System Admin appear on this list.
 - `astro organization switch`: Switch to a different Organization that you have access to in Astro.